-All matters relating to safeguarding and child protection will be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' (DfE 2018) guidance.
-The setting will refer to the guidance in the Data protection: toolkit for schools to support setting with data protection activity, including compliance with General Data Protection Regulation (GDPR).
+All matters relating to safeguarding and child protection will be treated as confidential and only shared as per the 'Information sharing: advice for practitioners providing safeguarding services' guidance.
+Our school will refer to the guidance in the Data protection: toolkit for schools to support the school with data protection activity, including compliance with General Data Protection Regulation (GDPR).

-Information will be shared with staff within the setting who 'need to know'.
+Information will be shared with staff within the school who 'need to know'.